Clement Richardson

-Clement Richardson (1878–December 1949) was an American professor, college president, and author.
+Clement Richardson (1878 – December 1949) was an American professor, college president, and author.
 An African American, he served as president of Lincoln Institute in Jefferson City, Missouri from 1918 until 1922.
 He edited The National Cyclopedia of the Colored Race which includes a profile on him.

 Early life and education

 Clement Richardson was born in 1878 in Halifax County, Virginia.
 He attended White Oak Grove Country School and tilled tobacco.
-He moved to Massachusetts for access to more education, initially working in tanning and farming, before attending the boy's school at Mount Hermon School (now Northfield Mount Hermon School).
+He moved to Massachusetts for access to more education, initially working in tanning and farming, before attending the boys' school at Mount Hermon School (now Northfield Mount Hermon School).

 For three years he attended Brown University, before transferring.
 Richardson graduated from Harvard University in 1907, one six African Americans graduating that year.

 Career

 Richardson worked as a correspondent for many newspapers and magazines including The Boston Daily Globe; work that continued throughout his entire life.

 He was the director of the department of English literature and rhetoric of Morehouse College in Atlanta in 1908.
 In 1908, Richardson joined the faculty of Tuskegee Institute (now Tuskegee University) as the head of the English department.
 He wrote a pamphlet titled "Extension Work" while at Tuskegee Institute.

 From 1918 to 1922, Richardson served as the president of Lincoln Institute.
 Lincoln Institute became Lincoln University during his tenure as its president.
 In 1919, he was participant at a convention of African American educators in Jefferson City, many of the presentations were affiliated to the Negro Educational Congress.
 In 1919, he missed a Negro State Teachers event due to coal shortages at the school and in Missouri.

 In 1922 he was to visit Richmond, Virginia.